Single Premium Immediate Annuities

 - Varied with earnings, based on the performance of its sub-accounts

 In the case of a fixed rate, each payment to the annuity owner will be the same.
-If the annuity is variable, the amount of each check will differ.
-Both of these options help protect payments from inflation rates, but fixed annuities offer more reliability than variable annuities.
+If the annuity is variable, the amount of each check will differ as interest rates fluctuate.
+Both of these options help protect payments from inflation, but fixed annuities offer more reliability than variable annuities.

 SPIA interest rates are often more favorable than certificate of deposit (CD) and U.S. Department of the Treasury rates.